slowdive2/xv6-labs/README.md

 Appropriate coordination between driver and hardware ownership lifetime is therefore ensured.
 Received packets are delivered from kernelspace to userspace via the existing network subsystem.

 ### Memory allocator
-Redesigned xv6's memory allocator with respect to minimizing lock contention under multi-core environments.
+Redesigned xv6's memory allocator with the intent of minimizing lock contention under multi-core environments.
 The global kernel memory freelist is replaced with per-CPU freelists, allowing kalloc()/kfree() operations to execute concurrently in such workloads.
 Implemented memory borrowing so that, in the case where a CPU's freelist is empty, modest borrowing is implemented in order to maintain the availability of physical memory across cores.

 ### Read-write spinlock
 Some syscalls, such as sys_pause and sys_uptime, are inherently limited by the current capability of xv6's spinlock implementations.
 This repository implements a read-write spinlock in order to permit concurrent readers while adhering to writer-preference semantics in order to avoid starvation.

 ### File system extensions
 Extended xv6's filesize (~274 kB) limit by providing a doubly-indirect block to each inode.
 The result is a ~250x maximum size increase.
-This inherently required modifications to bmap() and itrunc() in order to maintain stateful correctness while handling multi-level block indirectness.
+This inherently required modifications to bmap() and itrunc() in order to maintain correctness while handling multi-level block indirection.
-Implemented symbolic links by adding to xv6's inode types, extending open() to properly handle indirect paths (notably handling cyclic inode references), and adherence to O_NOFOLLOW semantics.
+Implemented symbolic links by modifying xv6's inode structure, extending open() to properly handle indirect paths (notably handling cyclic inode references), and adherence to O_NOFOLLOW semantics.

 ## Testing
 Each module branch contains a comprehensive & automated test for the feature being provided.
 Stress tests for concurrency, memory, and filesystem correctness are validated against for the corresponding feature.